 Start preparing for SATs today

-In the summer term, Year 2 and Year 6 children across the country sit their SATs.
+In the summer term, Year 6 children across the country sit their SATs.
 For some children, it can be a tense time and they may feel nervous or lack confidence.
 But as a parent, there's plenty you can do to help your child build their confidence so that they begin to see themselves as autonomous, independent learners.

 Whether your child is sitting SATs this year or not, use these tips so they’re more prepared when the day comes.